JBrinco/Chromapy/README.md

 ### Generating Response Surfaces

 To generate response surfaces you can again input either .csv files, or handle everything internally.
-There is a function called `chromapy.add_results` which takes the R object with the design and a list with the result values, and joins them in a propperly formatted object to perform response-surface moddeling.
+There is a function called `chromapy.add_results` which takes the R object with the design and a list with the result values, and joins them in a properly formatted object to perform response-surface modeling.
 But by far the easiest way is to output the Box-Behnken design to a csv file (named `Whatever_file_name_suits_you.csv` above) and then add your results to this file by adding a column at the end entitled `Results`.
 Check the file `BBD_with_results.csv` to get an idea.

 ```python
 design_rsm = chromapy.rsm("Examples_Templates/DOE/BBD_with_results.csv", "Examples_Templates/DOE/BBD_Input.csv")